duliodenis/quote-generator/README.md

 - Mobile Responsiveness
 - Async JavaScript
 - Fetching and parsing JSON from the [forismatic API](https://forismatic.com/en/api/)
+- Ability to post a tweet on Twitter with a [Tweet Web Intent](https://developer.twitter.com/en/docs/twitter-for-websites/tweet-button/guides/web-intent)

 I've written an [accompanying blog entry](https://medium.com/@duliodenis/using-a-vector-pattern-background-on-a-web-page-f96191a831d1) on implementing the vector background.